A Low Residency Masters Program

 You are a multi-faceted person and your areas of academic interest might extend beyond the traditional framework of higher education.
 Whether it is to broaden your horizons or your job opportunities, the Individualized Masters Degree, a distance learning program at Burlington College, enables you to create a degree program that is perfectly suited to your needs and interests.
 And our low-residency model enables you to have the flexibility to study when and where it works best for you.

-The Individualized Masters Degree is a 36-credit, low-residency program that culminates in a nine-credit capstone project which demonstrates competence in your chosen field of study.
+The Individualized Masters Degree is a 30-credit, low-residency program that culminates in a nine-credit capstone project which demonstrates competence in your chosen field of study.
 The program strongly encourages engagement in internships and the use of community resources to enrich your educational experiences.
 You have the option of completing the program in three semesters by attending full-time, or attending part-time and completing the program over a longer period.
-See a sample of how the Master of Arts in Individualized Studies works.

 Tell us what you're interested in studying